 Only current LL.M. students at one of the seven partner schools hosting the Overseas-Trained LL.M.
 Student Interview Program (“LL.M.
 Interview Program”) will be permitted to participate in the LL.M.
 Interview Program.
 Interviewers may not ask students from unassociated law schools to present themselves for meetings at the venue where the LL.M.
 Interview Program is under way.
 Interviewers who violate this policy jeopardize their firms’ ability to participate in future Columbia Law School interview programs.
 Read more about LL.M.
 Interview Program policies

-A student’s failure to keep or cancel a scheduled mock or on-campus interview by 12 noon the day before the interview will result in his/her suspension of access to the Office of Career Services and Professional Development (“OCS”) until meeting with the Assistant Director of Recruiting or an OCS Counselor.
-The student will also be required to send an email apology and explanation to the employer/interviewer within 24 hours of the missed appointment, copying the Assistant Director of Recruiting.
+A student’s failure to keep or cancel a scheduled mock or on-campus interview by 12 noon the day before the interview will result in his/her suspension of access to the Office of Career Services and Professional Development (“OCS”) until meeting with the Associate Director of Recruiting or an OCS Counselor.
+The student will also be required to send an email apology and explanation to the employer/interviewer within 24 hours of the missed appointment, copying the Associate Director of Recruiting.
 Any two unexcused "no shows" will result in withdrawal from OCS for the duration of the academic year.

 Columbia pursues a policy of equal opportunity to obtain employment, without discrimination or segregation on the grounds of race, color, religion, national origin, sex, age, handicap or disability, gender (including gender identity or expression), or sexual orientation.
 The Law School communicates to each employer to whom it furnishes assistance and facilities for interviewing and other placement functions the school’s expectation that the employer will observe these principles of equal opportunity.